pipe-cd/pipecd/docs/rfcs/0004-ecs-deployment.md

         containerPort: 80
   pipeline:
     stages:
-      # Deploy the workloads of CANARY variant, the number of CANARY workload
+      # Deploy the workloads of CANARY variant, the number of workload
-      # equal to PRIMARY workload * 10%.
+      # for CANARY variant is equal to 10% of PRIMARY's workload.
       # But this is still receiving no traffic.
       - name: ECS_CANARY_ROLLOUT
         with: